Connecting SlimmeLezer P1 Reader with ADA P1 Bridge (>1.5.4v) – Guide

 -

-If it already changed, call
+If it already changed, call /tg/test again with the new address.

 5) Bridge and SlimmeLezer cannot see each other